rhysdg/ollama-voice-jetson/README.md

 - I'm using [gemma 2b](https://ollama.com/library/gemma) rather than llama here with great results on the board.
 Both latency and mobile battery power

-Finally you'll notice that support is slowly coming to a halt for Xavier devices with Orin in the picture.
+- Finally you'll notice that support is slowly coming to a halt for Xavier devices with Orin in the picture.
 This project is both an attenpt to keep the series alive as they're still incredibly powerful - quantised ollama models run with impressive low latency - but also an alternative approach to a dockerised environment for those who are both new to docker and docker as a tool to solve Jetson compatibility issues.

-Given this the project assumes that you've made it as far as Jetpack 5.1.4 - although Jetpack 6 support would be great once I can get my hands on an Orin device!
+Given the last point the project assumes that you've made it as far as Jetpack 5.1.4 - although Jetpack 6 support would be great once I can get my hands on an Orin device!

 <!-- GETTING STARTED -->
 ## Getting Started: